pmareke/python-boilerplate/README.md

 - `add-package package=XXX`: Installs the package XXX in the app, ex: `make install package=requests`.
 - `build`: Builds the app.
+- `check-format`: Checks the code format.
+- `check-lint`: Checks the code style.
 - `check-typing`: Runs a static analyzer over the code in order to find issues.
-- `check-format`: Checks the code format.
 - `format`: Formats the code.
 - `help` : Shows this help.
 - `install`: Installs the app packages.